Isaius/signcrypt/README.md

 yarn dev
 ```

+After that the application will be runing on http://localhost:3333/

-You can also run the following commands to transpile the code to JavaScript version, that will be generated at the `/dist` folder in the projet root.
+You can also run the following commands to transpile the code to JavaScript version, that will be generated at the `/dist` folder in the project root, but the static files in `src/public` will not be moved, copy and paste it manually.

 ```sh
 npm run build